-If you'll be visiting Oklahoma City on July 4th, you'll find no shortage of fun festivities, including its popular Red, White & Boom celebration.
+When you visit Oklahoma City on July 4th or a few days before and after, you'll find no shortage of fun festivities, including its popular Red, White & Boom celebration.
 Other Independence Day options in the metro area include Bethany's Freedom Festival, Edmond's LibertyFest, Yukon's Freedom Fest, Midwest City's Tribute to Liberty, Bricktown's 4th Fest, and Moore's Celebration in the Heartland.

-2018 brings the 11th Red, White & Boom celebration.
-With a free live concert and, of course, the fireworks extravaganza, it's a top place to spend the holiday in the Oklahoma City area.
+July 2, 2019, brings the 12th Red, White & Boom celebration to Oklahoma City with a free live concert and, of course, the fireworks extravaganza.
+It's a top place to spend the holiday in the Oklahoma City area.

-Location: This annual event will be held at the State Fair Park.
+Location: This annual event is held at the State Fair Park.

 Admission: Admission and parking are free.